pecheylauren02/my-safari/README.md

 #### Project Purpose

 - The Sable Safari website is a site for tourists and local travellers looking to visit Zimbabwe and book an exciting safari getaway.
-Sable Safari is a made-up Safari getaway which offers accommodation and activities to meet the needs of all types of travellers: from adrenaline-junkies to wildlife enthusiasts, and even people who simply want to relax and enjoy the African sunset.
+- Sable Safari is a made-up Safari getaway which offers accommodation and activities to meet the needs of all types of travellers: from adrenaline-junkies to wildlife enthusiasts, and even people who simply want to relax and enjoy the African sunset.
+- The website was designed to be both eye-catching and easy-to-navigate, to provide the users with an informative, exciting and simple outline of what they can expect if they decide to visit Sable Safari.
 - Users will be able to find general information about the Safari getaway, as well as the various activities they can indulge in upon arrival.
 They can also look at the types of rooms they'd like to stay in, and make enquiries through the enquiry form page.

 #### Target Audience

 - Sable Safari is designed for users who are interested in booking a safari holiday in Zimbabwe, and offers easy-to-navigate pages to allow travellers to get a feel of what is offered.
-- Given it's simplicity, both adults and children have the freedom to scroll through the pages and make a booking.
+- The simplicity of the website makes it easy for adults, teenagers and even children to explore what is offered and what they can participate in upon arrival.

 #### User Goals
 - To have a professional, bold and welcoming appearance, to attract travellers who may be interested in booking a Safari holiday.